wblndr/ReShade-Depth-Pass-Extractor/README.md

 -   **Display Mode:** Changes how the two passes are compared (e.g., split screen, centered overlay).
 -   **Invert Depth:** A utility to flip the colors of the effect pass, which can be useful for depth maps.

-## Codec Configuration
+## ProcessVideos Codec Configuration

 The batch script is pre-configured for high-quality, professional video formats suitable for post-production.
-You can, however, change these settings by editing `ProcessVideos.bat`.
+You can, however, change these settings by editing `VideoSplitter.bat`.

 ### Default Codecs
 -   **World Pass (`_world.mov`):** `ProRes 422 HQ`